WatchBeam/yaral/readme.md

 ### Configuration

-The following options are available when you register Yarl:
+The following options are available when you register Yaral:
  - `buckets` is an array of interval config for [Limitus](https://github.com/MCProHosting/limitus#limitusrulename-rule) intervals.
 Each item should have:
     - An identifying `name`
     - An `interval` that allows a `max` number of requests.